The instability mechanism of compact multiplanet systems: Discussion

 \subsection{Three-body resonances and the instability mechanism}

-Our dynamical model simulations show a stark transition in instability behaviour between Model (1), which includes only one set of first-order MMR terms per adjacent planet pair, and Model (2), which includes two sets of MMR terms for each adjacent planet pair.
-We argue below that this transition in behaviour reflects the result of overlap between 3BRs in Model (2) that cannot arise in Model (1).
+Our dynamical model simulations show a stark transition in instability behavior between Model (1), which includes only one set of first-order MMR terms per adjacent planet pair, and Model (2), which includes two sets of MMR terms for each adjacent planet pair.
+We argue below that this transition in behavior reflects the result of overlap between 3BRs in Model (2) that cannot arise in Model (1).